majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab2.rst

 Run nginx-sync.sh on the master to push configuration in ``CONFPATHS`` to the ``NODES``, omitting configuration files named in ``EXCLUDE``.

+.. note:: Execute these steps on the NGINX Plus Master Instance.

 .. code:: shell

     sudo yum install -y nginx-sync && \